meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/nblib/guide-to-writing-MD-programs.rst

        ParticleType Cm(cmethAtom.name, cmethAtom.mass);
        ParticleType Hc(hcAtom.name, hcAtom.mass);

-As before, the helper struct to define ``ParticleType`` data is not strictly needed, but is shown for clarity.
+As before, the helper struct to define :cpp:class:`ParticleType` data is not strictly needed, but is shown for clarity.
 The line ``ParticleType CMethAtom(ParticleName("Cm"), Mass(12.0107));`` would be sufficient.

 Define Non-Bonded Interactions